Front National (South Africa)

 Front National (Front Nasionaal, FN) was a South African far-right political party formed in late 2013 as a successor to the Federale Vryheidsparty.
-The party promotes secession and Afrikaner self-determination.
+The party promoted secession and Afrikaner nationalism.
 Front National strikes no distinction between English-speaking Whites and Afrikaners in South Africa.
-The party reformed in January 2020 as the Afrikaner self-determination Party.
+The party reformed in January 2020 as the Afrikaner Self-determination Party.

 Land claim

 On 24 April 2014, FN submitted a land claim to the Land Claims Commissioner in Pretoria on behalf of the Afrikaner nation.
 The new land claims process has not yet been finalised however.

 Activism

 Clive Derby-Lewis

 Front National advocated the release of Clive Derby-Lewis, who by 2015 was the oldest prisoner in the South African Correctional Services at the age of 79.
 He had been behind bars since 1993.
 Derby-Lewis made various bids for parole from June 2010, when he was diagnosed with lung cancer.
 In February, 2014, Derby-Lewis and his co-conspirator in the Hani murder, Janusz Waluś, lives were threatened when they were stabbed several times and had their heads struck with locks by fellow inmates.
 It had been the stance of Front National that there was political interference with his parole application.

 The party approached the United Nations Commission on Human Rights over the handling of Derby-Lewis's medical parole application.

 Derby-Lewis was released in June 2015, and died in November 2016.